Little Mozart at CBA

 Private lessons: 30, 45, or 60-minute lessons once a week, one student per lesson.
 Lessons are scheduled directly with the teacher upon availability.
 To schedule, please email us at: info@cimschool.org

-Elementary School String Group Classes: Tuesdays and Fridays 3:30 to 4:30 PM
+String Group Classes: Tuesdays or Fridays starting at 3:30 PM

-Elementary School Piano Group Classes: Wednesdays and Fridays, 3:30 - 4:30 PM
+Piano Group Classes: Thursdays starting at 3:30 PM

 What is the Little Mozart Music Program?